 The implementation uses a heap (priority queue) large enough to hold the desired number of lines.
 Input is read line-by-line, assigned a random value, and added to the heap.
 The role of the heap is to identify the lines with the highest assigned random values.
 Once the heap is full, adding a new line means dropping the line with the lowest score.
 A "min" heap used for this reason.

-When done reading all lines, the "min" heap is in the opposite order needed for output.
-The desired order is obtained by removing each element one at at time from the heap.
-The underlying data store will have the elements in correct order.
+When done reading all lines, the "min" heap is in reverse of weighted selection order.
+Weighted selection order is obtained by removing each element one at at time from the heap.
+The underlying data store will have the elements in weighted selection order (largest weights first).

-Generating output in weighted order matters for several reasons: - For weighted sampling, it preserves the property that smaller valid subsets can be created by taking the first N lines. - For unweighted sampling, it ensures that all output permutations are possible, and are not influences by input order or the heap data structure used. - Order consistency is maintained when making repeated use of the same random seed, but with different sample sizes.
+Generating output in weighted order is useful for several reasons: - For weighted sampling, it preserves the property that smaller valid subsets can be created by taking the first N lines. - For unweighted sampling, it ensures that all output permutations are possible, and are not influenced by input order or the heap data structure used. - Order consistency is maintained when making repeated use of the same random seed, but with different sample sizes.

-There are use cases where only the selection set matters, for these some performance could be gained by skipping the reordering and simply printing the backing store array in-order, but making this distinction seems an unnecessary complication.
+There are use cases where only the selection set matters.
+For these some performance could be gained by skipping the reordering and simply printing the backing store array in-order.
+Performance tests indicate only a minor benefit, so this is not supported.